-Draft law No. 8388 ("The First Draft Law") was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation ("Alphabet Shares"), a simplification of the minimum net worth tax ("NWT") brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.
+Draft law No. 8388 ("The First Draft Law") was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation ("Share Class Repatriations"), a simplification of the minimum net worth tax ("NWT") brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.

-Draft law No. 8414 ("The Second Draft Law") was subsequently published on 17 July 2024 and includes further proposed tax measures.
-These include a new exemption for actively traded ETF Mutual Funds (UCITS), reducing the Luxembourg corporate income tax rate, expanding the profit-sharing bonus regime for employees, a new and improved impatriate tax regime, tax exemptions on bonus for young professionals and several updates to the tax-exempt family wealth management company.
+Draft law No. 8414 ("The Second Draft Law") was published on 17 July 2024 and includes further proposed tax measures.
+These include a new exemption for actively traded UCITS ETF Funds, reducing the corporate income tax rate applicable to Luxembourg corporations, expanding the profit-sharing bonus regime for employees, a new and improved impatriate tax regime, tax exemptions on bonuses for young professionals and several updates to the taxexempt family wealth management company.

-Codifying the Alphabet Share Repatriation Regime
+Codifying the Share Class Repatriation Regime

-The First Draft Law will codify the conditions allowing for a redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not subject to withholding tax.
-'Alphabet Share Classes' have been utilised in Luxembourg tax structures over the years as a tax efficient repatriation mechanism for distributing profits to shareholders.
+The First Draft Law will codify the conditions which allow for the redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not being subject to withholding tax.
+'Share Class Repatriations' have been utilised in Luxembourg corporate structures over the years as a repatriation mechanism for distributing profits to shareholders.